0xTamil/awesome-low-level/README.md

 ---

-## What is Low Level Programming
+## What is Low-Level Programming

-In simple terms, low-level programming means writing software that is **closer to how the computer actually works**.
-The commands and functions in these languages can be structurally similar to the instructions executed by the processor.
-Because there is less abstraction between the programming language and the machine, low-level languages are often described as being **"close to the hardware."**
+In simple terms, **low-level programming** means writing software that is **close to how a computer works internally**.
+It gives programmers more direct control over the **CPU, memory, and hardware resources**.
+The code is often closer to the instructions that the processor actually executes, with less abstraction between the programmer and the machine.
+This is why low-level programming is often described as being **“close to the hardware.”**

-Languages such as **Assembly and C** are commonly associated with low-level programming, while languages such as **C++, Rust, Zig, and Odin** can also be used for systems programming while providing different levels of abstraction.
+Languages such as **Assembly and C** are commonly associated with low-level programming.
+Languages such as **C++, Rust, Zig, and Odin** can also be used for low-level and systems programming, while providing different levels of abstraction and control.

-Low-level programming is commonly used for **operating systems, embedded systems, firmware, device drivers, compilers, game engines, graphics, networking, and other software where control over memory, hardware, and performance is important.**
+Low-level programming is commonly used in **operating systems, embedded systems, firmware, device drivers, compilers, game engines, graphics, networking, and performance-critical software**.
+It is especially useful when programmers need **fine control over memory, hardware, and system performance**.

+---

+## Low-Level Programming vs System Programming

+Often, people confuse **low-level programming** with **systems programming**, but they are not exactly the same. **Low-level programming is about how closely the code works with the hardware**.
+It involves things like memory, CPU instructions, pointers, and data layout. **Systems programming is about building software that forms part of a larger computer system or provides important services to other software**, such as operating systems, compilers, databases, drivers, and servers.
+The two often overlap.
+For example, writing an operating system kernel in C is both low-level programming and systems programming.
+However, systems programming does not always have to be low-level.
+A programmer can build system software using a language that provides more abstraction.

+> A simple way to remember it is: **low-level programming describes how close you are to the machine, while systems programming describes the kind of software you are building.**

+- **[What is Systems Programming, Really?](https://willcrichton.net/notes/systems-programming/):** An article explaining the difference between **systems programming** and **low-level programming**.

 ---